melisplatform/melis-platform-framework-laravel-demo-tool/README.md

 # melis-platform-framework-laravel-demo-tool

-This module provides a simple tool that display a list of data that request from a third party framework which is Laravel.
+This module provides a simple tool displaying a list of data from the third party framework Laravel.

 ### Prerequisites
-This module requires melisplatform/melis-platform-frameworks in order to have this module running.
+This module requires melisplatform/melis-platform-frameworks.
-This will automatically be done when using composer.
+It will automatically be done when using composer.

 ### Installing
 ```